 After almost drifting into us again, and with some “persuasion” by Scott, they finally started to raise anchor, still drifting just off of our bow.
 After what seemed like hours, they slowly started to moved away, but veered in the direction of where our chain laid below.
 The boat’s anchor was still down in the water as they moved along.
 Scott was terrified that it would snag our chain as they passed over it, drag it with them and dislodge the Hulk.
 Thankfully, they missed our chain, and moved off toward the other side of the anchorage.
 Crisis averted.

 In the meantime, our friends on Skylark dealt with their dragging anchor immediately, starting the motor and keeping the boat into the wind as they found better holding.
 Ed then put a second anchor out for additional strength.
 It’s a shame that the boat we dealt with wasn’t as quick to act.

 Here’s a video of our encounter with them.
 We cut the 20 minute footage down to about three, so you can get the idea.
 You can see them come toward us, by the grace of God pass of of our bow, completely turn around and come back at us before finally moving away.

 Once again, I’m singing praises for the Hulk!
 It held fast through the squall without a blip.
-I think this is getting to be old hat for the beast!
+This is getting to be old hat for the beast!

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”